awesomeHu/react-blog/README.md

 ## Personal blog

-This project is based on react + redux + redux-saga.
+This project is created with react + redux + redux-saga.

 ## Description